TITLE 86: REVENUE

 Section 150.901 When and Where to File

-a) Every retailer required or authorized to collect the Use Tax must file a return each month by the twentieth day of the month covering the preceding calendar month, except when the retailer is authorized to file tax returns on a quarterly or annual basis as hereinafter provided.
-The Department has combined the retailers' Use Tax return form with the Retailers' Occupation Tax return form.
+a) Every retailer required or authorized to collect use tax must file a return each month by the twentieth day of the month covering the preceding calendar month, except when the retailer is authorized to file tax returns on a quarterly or annual basis as hereinafter provided.
+The Department has combined the retailers' use tax return form with the retailers' occupation tax return form.

-c) Where the tangible personal property is sold under a conditional sales contract or under any other form of sale wherein the payment of the principal sum or a part thereof is extended beyond the close of the return period for which the return is filed, the retailer, in collecting the tax, may collect, for each return period, only the tax applicable to that part of the selling price actually received during such return period.
+c) Where such tangible personal property is sold under a conditional sales contract, or under any other form of sale wherein the payment of the principal sum, or a part thereof, is extended beyond the close of the period for which the return is filed, the retailer, in collecting the tax (except as to motor vehicles, watercraft, aircraft, and trailers that are required to be registered with an agency of this State), may collect for each tax return period, only the tax applicable to that part of the selling price actually received during such tax return period.
+[35 ILCS 105/9]

 g) If the retailer's average monthly tax liability to the Department does not exceed $50, the Department may authorize the retailer's returns to be filed on an annual basis, with the return for a given year being due by January 20 of the following year.